wexi/amforth-shadow/doc/source/TG/recipes/Port-From-C.rst

 AmForth provides the same register names as C. All addresses are memory mapped.
 Many registers are split into bitgroups, that got names as well.
-In C these names are usually bitnumbers, AmForth uses the bitmaps as specified in the Atmel ressource files.
+In C these names are usually bitnumbers, AmForth uses the bitmaps as specified in the Atmel resource files.

 Single bits are straight forward: